-We offer courses that prepare you for working in all forms of journalism, writing for a range of traditional and new media, and working with public relations and publishing.
+Our courses prepare you for working in all forms of journalism, writing for a range of traditional and new media, and working with public relations and publishing.

-Journalism has shifted significantly in the past few years to embrace the digital age, Even at traditional newspaper, magazine and broadcast outlets, more and more journalists relying on the Web, blogs, video and social media tools like Twitter, Facebook, YouTube and Flickr to gather information, report the news, and engage with sources and audiences.
+Journalism has shifted significantly in the past few years to embrace the digital age.
+From traditional newspapers to magazines to broadcast outlets, more and more journalists rely on the Web, blogs, video and social media tools like Twitter, Facebook, YouTube and Flickr to gather information, report the news, and engage with sources and audiences.

 Required courses cover the fundamentals of journalism.
 Creative courses in photojournalism, magazine writing and feature writing will further build upon your skills.
 You may also choose electives in television production, desktop publishing, graphic design, public relations and more.